A FORGOTTEN ARCHIVE

 In an unexplored vault in Belgrade, the capital of the former Yugoslavia, lies a collection of films known as ‘the non-aligned reels’.
 On them are images of African and Asian liberation movements and revolutionary leaders that defined the era of the 60s and 70s.
 How is it that the archive of these revolutions lies on another continent, forgotten in a film archive?

-A FEATURE-LENGTH DOCUMENTARY
+A DOCUMENTARY DIPTYCH

-The Labudovic Reels
+scenes from the Labudovic Reels

-feature-length documentary, directed by Mila Turajlic
+two feature-length documentary films, directed by Mila Turajlic

 Stevan Labudovic, the cameraman of Yugoslav President Tito takes us on an archival road trip through the birth of the Non-Aligned Movement.

 Revealing his role in filming liberation movements in Africa, he plunges us into the heart of an epic battle of images where cinema gave voice to a decolonizing world.
+Via two feature documentary films, the role of cinema in the birth of the Non-Aligned Movement and in the struggles for independence is explored.

 The non-aligned newsreel collection